 - Chronic pain: back, neck, and shoulder pain + migraines are common.

-- Sedentary death trap: bodies in chronic pain move less.
+Bodies suffering from chronic pain move less.
 That ramps up the risk of diabetes, hypertension, weight gain, depression, cancers, and worse.

-Gaming Chairs Vs Office Chairs 2023
+Gaming Chairs Vs Office Chairs 2024

 A consensus on the healthiest way to sit for long periods has been around since the early 1990s.
 Dynamic neutral postures align the spine to reduce strain on surrounding muscles.